hhurja/Moving_Battleships/README.md

 - You turn a schedule on or off by clicking "Turn Schedule On" or "Turn Schedule Off" depending on the current state of your schedule.
 - You can delete a schedule by clicking on the trash can icon
 - Also, within "Schedules", you can can see a calendar view of when blocking happens by clicking "Calendar View".

+For Testing:
+- The instructions for testing our application can be find in the Assignment #4 document.